os2display/display-client/README.md

 ## Config
 The client can be configured by creating `public/config.json` with relevant values.
-See `public/example_config.json` for values.
+See `public/example_config.json` for example values.

 Values explained:

-* apiEndpoint - The endpoint where the API can be called.
+* apiEndpoint - The endpoint where the API is located.
 * loginCheckTimeout - How often (milliseconds) should the screen check for status when it is not logged in, and waiting for being activated in the administration.